-Entrapment serves as an absolute legal defense in California…if you can prove that you only committed your charged offense because the police lured you into doing so.
+Entrapment serves as an absolute legal defense…if you can prove that you only committed your charged offense because the police lured you into doing so.
 This means that if you successfully establish that you were entrapped, the criminal charges against you must be dismissed.

 Although this defense can be difficult to prove, it is possible…especially when presented by a California criminal defense lawyer who has mastered entrapment law.